 However, ethics is often used as a synonym for morality.
 Two common definitions of ethics are “moral principles that govern a person’s behavior or the conducting of an activity” and “the branch of knowledge that deals with moral principles.”

 Ethics is also called “moral philosophy.”
-Nonetheless, I think the distinction between morality if ethics is important for reasons discussed above.
+Nonetheless, I think the distinction between morality and ethics is important for reasons discussed above.
 I like this statement from a very interesting blog (or wiki) called Diffen.

 Ethics and morals relate to “right” and “wrong” conduct.
 While they are sometimes used interchangeably, they are different: ethics refer to rules provided by an external source, e.g., codes of conduct in workplaces or principles in religions.
 Morals refer to an individual’s own principles regarding right and wrong.